 On this page we explain what to expect when your child comes for their heart operation at Great Ormond Street Hospital (GOSH), and how the anaesthetic team will be looking after your child before, during and at the end of the operation.
 It also explains the side effects and risks of which you need to be aware.

 A general anaesthetic involves giving medicines so that your child will be unconscious and free of pain during the operation.

-As well as making children sleepy, the anaesthetist also has a number of things to do to make sure the operation is as safe as possible, such as monitoring the heart, blood pressure and breathing and giving medicines.
-These will be explained here.
-Finally, the anaesthetist will ensure that children are as comfortable as possible when they wake up.
+Anaesthetists are specialist doctors who give the anaesthetic medicines and look after your child during the operation.
+They stay with your child for the whole operation.
+As well as making sure children remain asleep and pain-free throughout the operation, the anaesthetist also has a number of things to do to make sure the operation is as safe as possible, such as monitoring the heart, blood pressure and breathing, and giving medicines.
+These will be explained in this leaflet.

 Before the operation

 An anaesthetist will visit you before the procedure to discuss your child’s anaesthetic.
 This will happen even if you have already been seen in the Anaesthetic Pre-Operative Assessment clinic (APOA).
 This is to assess general health, and to explain what is going to happen with the anaesthetic.
 They will also ask about previous experiences of anaesthesia.
 This is a good time to talk about any particular worries you or your child may have about the anaesthetic.
 You may find it helpful to make a list of questions in advance that you want to ask.

 If your child or other members of your family have had any previous difficulties with an anaesthetic, it is really important to tell the anaesthetist, and to bring any information about this that your family has.
 The anaesthetist will also talk to you about the risks associated with the anaesthetic.